Forward utility and market adjustments in relative investment-consumption games of many players: The finite player forward optimisation game

 Injecting $\pi^i_t $ in the drift term of \eqref{eq:generalSDEafterItoWentzell-consumption} and simplifying we arrive at the consistency condition \eqref{eq:SPDE-step01-consumption}, we do not carry out this step explicitly, nonetheless, using that the pair $(U^{i},V^{i})$ solves \eqref{eq:SPDE-step01-consumption}, equation \eqref{eq:generalSDEafterItoWentzell-consumption} simplifies to

-The concavity assumption of $U^{i}(x,t)$ implies that the second line of the term above is non-positive and vanishes when \eqref{eq:optimstrategy-consumption} holds.
+The concavity assumption on $U^{i}(x,t)$ implies that the third term of the expression above is non-positive and vanishes when \eqref{eq:optimstrategy-consumption} holds.
 At the same time by the definition of $\widetilde V^i$, the Fenchel-Legendre transform of $V^i$, we notice that

-that yields non-positivity and extremality of the last line of \eqref{eq:SDEafterItoWentzell and choice of Ut-average-n-1-consumption}, when $c^i = c^{i,*}$.
+yields the non-positivity and extremality of the last line of \eqref{eq:SDEafterItoWentzell and choice of Ut-average-n-1-consumption} when $c^i = c^{i,*}$.
 We can conclude that, if $(\pi^{i,*}_t,c^{i,*}_t)= (\pi^i_t,c^i_t)\in \cA^i$ and the associated process $\widehat X^{i,*}$ is well-defined (solution to \eqref{eq:widehat-x-consumption} with $(\pi^{i,*},c^{i,*})$), the process $U^i(\widehat X^{i,*}_t,t)$ is a local-martingale, otherwise it is a local supermartingale.
-The result concludes. \end{proof} Here in contrast with \cite{lackersoret2020many} we do not know the explicit form of the utility, it being part of the solution, hence we exploit a convex duality to prove the extremality argument and combine with HJB type methodology.
-In \cite{geng2017passive} or \cite{platonov2020forward} the authors only explored the investment problem and hence the above issue does not appear.
+The result concludes. \end{proof} In contrast with \cite{lackersoret2020many} we do not know the explicit form of the utility as it is part of the solution.
+Hence, we exploit convex duality properties to prove the extremality argument in combination with the HJB-type methodology.
+In \cite{geng2017passive} or \cite{platonov2020forward} the authors only explored the investment problem and this issue does not appear.